Skip to content

 Prior to your nib patient’s admission

-If you have an nib patient who is clinically suited to the program, you can submit a referral form through one of our selected service providers websites, Better Rehab, InterHealthcare, Life Ready Mobile, Amplar Health or Remedy Health Care.
+If you have an nib patient who is clinically suited to the program, you can submit a referral form through one of our selected service providers websites, Better Rehab, opens in a new tab, InterHealthcare, opens in a new tab, Life Ready Mobile, opens in a new tab, Amplar Health, opens in a new tab or Remedy Health Care, opens in a new tab.

 Our service providers will engage directly with Honeysuckle Health to confirm their availability to administer services in your nib patient’s location.